-- (a) With respect to calendar year 2013, STRATTEC SECURITY CORPORATION ("Strattec") has determined that tantalum, tin, tungsten and gold (collectively "Conflict Minerals") are necessary to the functionality or production of certain of its products (such Conflict Minerals are referred to as "necessary Conflict Minerals"). - (b) Strattec commenced conducting a reasonable country of origin inquiry in calendar year 2013 regarding the necessary Conflict Minerals present in its products.
-That reasonable country of origin inquiry is designed to determine whether those necessary Conflict Minerals present in Strattec products originated in the Democratic Republic of the Congo or an adjoining country (collectively, the "Covered Countries") or came from recycled or scrap sources. - (c) Strattec has begun conducting due diligence regarding the source and chain of custody of its Conflict Minerals through utilization of a nationally recognized due diligence framework, as more particularly described in the Strattec Conflict Minerals Report filed as Exhibit 1.02.
+- (a) With respect to calendar year 2014, STRATTEC SECURITY CORPORATION ("Strattec") has determined that tantalum, tin, tungsten and gold (collectively, the "Conflict Minerals") are necessary to the functionality or production of certain of its manufactured products (such Conflict Minerals are referred to as "necessary Conflict Minerals"). - (b) Strattec commenced conducting a reasonable country of origin inquiry in calendar year 2013 regarding the necessary Conflict Minerals present in its products and filed a Specialized Disclosure Report and Conflict Minerals Report with the Securities and Exchange Commission for calendar year 2013.
+Strattec continued this reasonable country of origin inquiry during calendar year 2014 to determine the country of origin for any necessary Conflict Minerals present in its products.
+That reasonable country of origin inquiry was designed to determine whether those necessary Conflict Minerals present in Strattec products manufactured or contracted to be manufactured by Strattec originated in the Democratic Republic of the Congo or an adjoining country (collectively, the "Covered Countries") or came from recycled or scrap sources. - (c) Strattec conducted due diligence regarding the source and chain of custody of its Conflict Minerals through utilization of a nationally recognized due diligence framework, as more particularly described in the Strattec Conflict Minerals Report filed as Exhibit 1.01 .
 Based upon the reasonable country of origin inquiry conducted to date and after exercising the due diligence steps conducted to date and described in the attached report, Strattec is unable to reasonably conclude that the necessary Conflict Minerals present in its products did not originate in the Covered Countries or that they were entirely from recycled or scrap sources.
-Consequently, Strattec has filed this Form SD and the Conflict Minerals Report filed as Exhibit 1.02 hereto.
+Consequently, Strattec has filed this Form SD and the Conflict Minerals Report filed as Exhibit 1.01 hereto.